 Even on these farms that are not considered to be "family farms", employees still practice the same dedication and care for animals as on family farms.
-There is no tolerance for poor treatment of animals in the dairy industry, or any other ag industry for that matter.
+There is no tolerance for poor treatment of animals in the dairy industry, or any other agriculture industry for that matter.

 I usually avoid using the term "factory farm" because I don't like it.
 I don't like the image it puts into the minds of a lot of people who just don't know a lot about farming.
 I once asked someone what they thought a factory farm was and they said it was a farm that had more than a few cows and non-family members and where people viewed cows as "milk machines" rather than animals on which their livelihoods depended.

 Hmmm.
 Interesting.
 This couldn't be further from the truth and this is EXACTLY why I avoid this term.
 Family farms can be large or small and either include just family or also some employees.
 It's no different than other types of non-farming family businesses when it comes to why they hire employees.
 Regardless of size, cows are well cared for.
 They have to be otherwise they won't produce milk.
 Why would anyone try to sabotage the very creature that is the backbone of their family business?
 They wouldn't.
 Dairy farmers care for their cows because they love them and they love what they do and it's also the right thing to do.